tytydraco/yessleep/out/The_Yardman.md

 The time was now 4:30 PM.
 It started to get dark.

 I grabbed a bucket and put all my old shit in it.
 I held his dead body for a while and thanked him for everything.
 I buried Cisco in my backyard and held a little memorial for him.
-I texted Joe telling him the problem was fixed.
+I texted Charles telling him the problem was fixed.

-Joe replied: Thanks Oscar I just Venmo’d you I gave you a little extra for coming in such short notice.
+Charles replied: Thanks Oscar I just Venmo’d you I gave you a little extra for coming in such short notice.
 Please lock the gate.
 Thanks!

-I texted Joe back.
+I texted Charles back.

-Hey Joe, your lawn is overgrown.
+Hey Charles, your lawn is overgrown.
 I suggest that we mow the lawn, trim the bushes, clean up the leaves and clean everything up.

 In reality I didn’t want to do the job.
 I wanted to come back to the yard and see what else was here.